ephread/dotfiles/README.md

 # Configuration

-- `KEEP_XCODE_PREFERENCES=YES` prevents strap from overidding the preexisting Xcode preferences.
+- `KEEP_XCODE_PREFERENCES=YES` prevents strap from overriding the preexisting Xcode preferences.
-- `KEEP_VSCODE_PREFERENCES=YES` prevents strap from overidding the preexisting VS Code preferences.
+- `KEEP_VSCODE_PREFERENCES=YES` prevents strap from overriding the preexisting VS Code preferences.
 - `SSH_KEY_EMAIL=<email>` sets a custom email for the generated SSH key.

 # Manual Steps
 1. Import iTerms color themes & profile.
-2. Change Spotlight's shortcut to **⇧⌘Space**.

 # License
 These dot files are licensed under the MIT License.
 See `LICENSE` for more details.